Wallowa

 Pictured above

-lake reached only via a faint, nearly abandoned trail.
-It nestles
+It's reached only via a faint, nearly abandoned trail over a 8050'

-the east on the Idaho border lies the magnificent Hells Canyon
+on the Idaho border lies the magnificent Hells Canyon Wilderness,

-area at 108,900 acres (the Idaho portion of the Wilderness adds
+at 108,900 acres (the Idaho portion of the Wilderness adds another

 this link: